pantheon-systems/documentation/source/content/guides/decoupled/overview/05-build-hooks.md

 ## Regenerate a Build Hook

-The Build Hook name will remain the same, but your URL will be updated each time your regenerate your Build Hook.
+The Build Hook name will remain the same, but your URL will be updated each time you regenerate your Build Hook.
 Take note of the new URL and update it where needed.

-1. Navigate to your site dashboard and select the site you want to add a Build Hook to.
+1. Navigate to your site dashboard and select the site you want to regenerate a Build Hook for.

 1. Click **Settings** and then click **Builds**.

 1. Scroll down to the **Build Hooks** section, select **Regenerate** from the **Edit** drop-down menu next to the Build Hook you want to regenerate.

-1. Click **Yes** confirm your selection and then click **Regenerate Hook**.
+1. Click **Yes** to confirm your selection and then click **Regenerate Hook**.

 1. Click **Show URL** and then click **Copy** to copy your new unique Build Hooks URL.